sitting-duck/mesh-bind-cpp-opengl/README.md

 ![image](https://user-images.githubusercontent.com/1289702/174928428-43fc37d5-f51a-4007-ac0c-737455e64117.png)

 The Scene class is simple enough.
 It contains all the logic for parsing the skeleton and the mesh files and drawing them.
-There are only 4 state items in this class, a Model, a Camera, a ModelFactory, and a number for keeping track of the current joint.
+There are only 4 items in this class, a Model, a Camera, a ModelFactory, and a number for keeping track of the current joint.
 The user can iterate through the joints using this counter and rotate them.

 ![image](https://user-images.githubusercontent.com/1289702/174928471-f5541a08-36fa-447c-b7f4-dfa1fd819745.png)